Flow Designer 101

 Some steps are a little bit different, like Response triggers, which let you add the responses that you want to trigger flows, and switch steps where you can split the flow into multiple paths.
 But the basics of adding them and connecting them are the same.

-Double-click a step or click the pencil icon that appears when you hover to configure the step's description and available inputs, endpoint, outputs, originating steps, and version information.
+Double-click a step or click the pencil icon that appears when you move the pointer over it to configure the step's description and available inputs, endpoint, outputs, originating steps, and version information.

 As you build and refine flows, we recommend saving as you go, since the changes you make — either configuring steps or dropping new ones in — aren't saved until you click Save.